-Rudolf Steiner said we all need a guru.
-A seeker “would find himself plunged into the stormy sea of astral [i.e., soul] experiences if he were left to fend for himself.
+Rudolf Steiner said we all need a guru when we approach the spirit realm.
+A spiritual seeker “would find himself plunged into the stormy sea of astral [i.e., soul] experiences if he were left to fend for himself.
 For this reason he needs a guide who can tell him from the start how these things are related and how to find his bearings in the astral world.
 Hence the need to find a Guru on whom he can strictly rely." — Rudolf Steiner, AT THE GATES OF SPIRITUAL SCIENCE (Rudolf Steiner Press, 1986), lecture 12, “Occult Development”, GA 95.

-For Anthroposophists, including many Waldorf school teachers, the guru is Rudolf Steiner.
+For Anthroposophists, including many Waldorf school teachers, the guru of choice is Rudolf Steiner.

 To gauge the reverence Steiner’s followers feel for him, we can’t do better than to simply read their words.
 Here are some statements made about Steiner by his adherents.
 The main messages: He was almost godly, and what he said is True in an astonishing range of subjects (regardless of evidence, logic, or other distractions).
 For his followers, Steiner’s unsupported word is sufficient: He said thus-and-so, which means he showed us thus-and-so — for it is true.

 “Rudolf Steiner is both a mystic and an occultist.